Quick exercises and aids to help you fall asleep instantly

 You can also rely on some aromatherapy to provide more of a sleep ambience.

-Lavender-based pillow sprays or candles with calming essential oils, like the Aeyla Sleep Candle, can be particularly helpful.
+Lavender-based pillow sprays or candles with calming essential oils can be particularly helpful.

 This inclusive approach to relaxation can help you fall asleep more quickly.